Async Batch Processing Pipelines for Indoor Mapping & Wayfinding

 retry_count: int = 0

-def process_geometry_kernel(file_path: str, source_format: str) -> Dict[str, Any]:
+def process_geometry_kernel(file_path: str, source_format: str) -> dict[str, Any]:

 """

-time.sleep(0.5) # Simulate polygonization, snapping, topology validation
+time.sleep(0.5) # stand-in for polygonization + topology validation

 return {